 Creditors are notified.

 Once the court approves the appointment of the executor named in the will, that individual will notify all creditors of the estate.
 The purpose of this is to give them a chance to file a claim against the estate for any debt the decedent had with them.
-The notice the creditor receives will have a date for the deadline they have to file their claim.
+The notice the creditor receives will include a deadline date by which they must file their claim.

 An inventory of assets is made.